bestia-dev/mem6_game/mem6/README.md

 The active user then makes an action on the GUI.
 This action will eventually change the GameData and the GameStatus.
 But before that there is communication.
 A message is sent to other players so they can also change their local GameData and GameStatus.
-Because of unreliable networks ther must be an acknowledge ack msg to confirm, that the msg is received to continue the game.
+Because of unreliable networks there must be an acknowledge ack msg to confirm, that the msg is received to continue the game.
 The rendering is scheduled and it will happen shortly (async).

 | Game Status1      | Render                     | User action                    | Condition                     | GameStatus2 p.p.    | Sends Msg            | On rcv Msg o.p.             | GameStatus2 o.p.               |